chrismcna/HyperStake/README.md

 the commands above will put the HyperStake data folder in the default location for the OS, e.g. windows "%AppData%\HyperStake", linux "~/.HyperStake"

 ## Interacting with HyperStake
-to instact with hyperstake you will need to use the "docker exec" command, here are some examples:
+to interact with hyperstake you will need to use the "docker exec" command, here are some examples:

 docker exec hyperstake hyperstaked getinfo